 Through their daily interaction with consumers, branded goods manufacturers are well placed to facilitate change towards more sustainable and healthier consumer choices and lifestyles.
 However, there is still a gap between consumer intentions and actual behaviour.
 In this context, policy-makers, academics and businesses acknowledge that in addition to an appropriate sustainability policy framework for business and society, more work is required on behavioural aspects and specifically, the potential of “nudging” consumers to help them change their consumption habits and lifestyles.
 A “Nudge for Good” is how a brand, on the basis of consumer insights, makes it easy and desirable for people to change behaviour or habits and adopt a healthier, sustainable or responsible lifestyle.
 Branded goods manufacturers, with their unique consumer insights, communication and marketing skills, have a key role to play in this debate.

 In 2015, AIM launched its initiative Nudging for Good to:

 In this context, AIM has developed the Nudging for Good Toolkit, which provides practical guidance for brands on how to create nudges to help people adopt healthier and more sustainable lifestyles.
 An overview on the Brands Nudging for Good topic can be also found in our Nudging for Good Factsheet.

 Additionally, every two years, AIM organises the Brands Nudging for Good Awards in order to promote original brand “Nudges for Good” by AIM corporate and national association members.
-Building on the success of the first edition of the AIM Nudging for Good Awards in 2017, the 2019 Awards contest focuses on how brands inspire consumers towards mindful, responsible and sustainable consumption.
-The three Awards themes are Health & Well-being, Environmental Sustainability and Social Responsibility.
+Building on the success of the first edition of the AIM Nudging for Good Awards in 2017, the 2019 Awards contest focused on how brands inspire consumers towards mindful, responsible and sustainable consumption.
+The three Awards themes were Health & Well-being, Environmental Sustainability and Social Responsibility.